G. de P. — I am ready now to answer questions.

 Every such elemental began as an unself-conscious god-spark, is now on its way to become a man, and is passing through the beast stage, or a stage equivalent to the beast.
 Each such elemental will finally blossom out into becoming a full-blown god, a divinity — grand, glorious, nature's most perfect evolutionary work — thereafter, however, only to begin in a new cosmic world or series of worlds a new range of wonderful adventures, but much higher than the one last gone through.

-Student — May I ask then if these elementals are not really agents of karma?
+Student — Are these elementals not really agents of karma?

 G. de P. — They are.
 Everything is an agent of karma; but in saying so please do not think that karma is an abstract law or entity outside of us.
 Karma is whatever is.
 Whatever is, is karmic — karmic consequences.

 Student — Could you tell something about the way in which the law of Karma acts?
 I mean if one performs a certain act, is there something inherent in that act which has the power — I hardly know how to express it!
 Are there elementals or spirits or beings of some sort who cause the effect to come about?